Graduate School Proposal

 Scholars should consult with faculty members and academic advisors to refine graduate study plans and to find the most appropriate graduate school(s).
 Scholars are also encouraged to consult with the Truman Foundation Executive Secretary as they develop their plans for graduate school; the Foundation wants each Scholar to find the institution that best fits his or her needs and professional interests.

-The proposal should be uploaded to our website no later than December 1 prior to the year the Scholar plans to commence graduate studies supported by the Foundation.
+The proposal should be uploaded on our website (not emailed to a specific staff member) no later than December 1 prior to the year the Scholar plans to commence graduate studies supported by the Foundation.
+Truman.gov is not able to receive PDFs, so you can cut and paste your proposal into the textbox from a Word processor.
 Proposals submitted after this date are not likely to be reviewed until April (after the selection of new Scholars has been completed), and proposals received and approved late may not be eligible for immediate fall semester funding.
 Often, proposals are returned for additional work.
 Proposals received after July 1 are not accepted.

 Contents of the Proposal